dn-m/Documentarian/README.md

 # Documentarian
-Tool to create comprehensive documentation for the dn-m project
+Command line interface for creating comprehensive documentation for the dn-m project.